The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Where to place SEO text: at the top, bottom, or in tabs

 Placement depends on the priority: conversion vs. the need to quickly provide context for search queries.
-In practice, a combination of a short introductory section at the top (for the user and relevance) and an expanded text/FAQ at the bottom or in the "Description" tab often wins.
-This maintains focus on the products while simultaneously enhancing visibility in Google.
+In practice, a combination of a short introductory block at the top (for the user and relevance) and expanded text/FAQ at the bottom or in the "Description" tab often wins.
+This maintains the focus on the products while simultaneously increasing visibility in Google.
+Important: if the text is hidden in tabs/accordions, it must be accessible in HTML and not interfere with indexing.
+And don't forget to link the text to the navigation. categories and subcategories: mentions of typical subtypes, brands and selection criteria should correlate with filters and assortment - then SEO for online store categories becomes transparent and manageable.

 6. Texts for categories: structure, volume, usefulness and where to place SEO text